HISTORY OF MOUNT CARMEL BAPTIST CHURCH

 On February 8, 2008 the church family mourned the passing of Deacon Arthur Bryan.

-October 7, 2009 the church family mourned the passing of Deacon Jackson Brown, Sr., who chaired the Deacons Ministry from 1988 until his death.
+On May 7, 2009 the church family mourned the passing of Deacon Jackson Brown, Sr., who chaired the Deacons Ministry from 1988 until his death.
 Deacon George Dawson was selected as Chairman of the Deacons Ministry in July of 2009.

 On May 23, 2010 Charles King was licensed as a Minister and added to the Ministerial staff and Deacon Tyrone Willis was added to the Deacons Ministry.
 The Bereavement and Counseling Ministries were established.